isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-debiasSING: finding and fixing biases in the human–AI complex.md

 <p>In the measurement work package, the team will implement the concepts
 developed using techniques to generate a large number of test cases algorithmically, and deploy them in large-scale digital experiments in Large Language Models (LLMs) and humans.
-The team will also characterize how humans, who bring their own biases to the table, use AI and how this affects workplace interactions.
+The team will also characterise how humans, who bring their own biases to the table, use AI and how this affects workplace interactions.
 The team will also branch out into newer models, including Large Reasoning Models (LRMs).</p>